yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * JavaScript resources will be bundled using WebPackages, enabling improved compression, caching granularity, and (combined with Cache Digests) avoiding to send down resources already in the browser's cache.
-* Common build processes will also help make sure completely unused JS and CSS is never sent down to the browser, and rarely/late used code is loaded later on.
+* Common build processes will also help make sure completely unused JavaScript and CSS is never sent down to the browser, and rarely/late used code is loaded later on.
-* The combination of compression APIs and Service Workers will enable off-the-shelf delta compression solutions that will significantly reduce the amount of framework JS and CSS users have to download.
+* The combination of compression APIs and Service Workers will enable off-the-shelf delta compression solutions that will significantly reduce the amount of framework JavaScript and CSS users have to download.
 * Client Hints with network quality estimations will simplify server side implementations of adaptive congestion control algorithms.
 QUIC wlll make it simpler to change the congestion window after receiving the